tansonlee/binary-search-tree/README.md

 # Binary Search Tree

-## Implementation of a binary search tree in Python using Functional Programming
+## Implementation of a BST using Functional Programming

 ## Table of Contents